-Updated on December 10th for the week of December 11th.
+Updated on June 1st for the beginning of summer.

 For school-wide news, make sure to read the latest Eagle's Nest Newsletter.